Andrepereira2001/feup-lbaw-2021/er.md

 | BR04 | Leave project with task | Upon being removed from a project, all the tasks assignments related to the member must be deleted |
 | BR05 | Task ending | When a task is closed it must be kept as finished, so that project members can know the work has already been done |
 | BR06 | User Block | Upon being blocked a User is removed from all his projects ?? |

-> Table 10: toEaseManage business rules
+> Table 10: toEaseManage Business Rules

 #### 3.2.
 Technical requirements